mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ~~~~~~~~~~
 - **Resampling File**
     The resampling file is the one obtained after using the resampling method in Transit.
 (It is a tab separated file with 11 columns.)
 GSEA method makes usage of the last column (adjusted P-value)
-- **Annotation File**
+- **Pathway Associations File**
     This file is a tab-separated text file (which you could open in Excel).
 The file format has 3 columns: the id of the pathway (e.g. "GO:0090502"), a description (e.g. "RNA phosphodiester bond hydrolysis"), and a space-separated list of genes (ORF ids, like Rv1339).
 Examples for Sanger categories and GO terms for H37Rv are in src/pytransit/data/.
+Example: GO_associated_Rvs.csv.
 - **Output File**
     This parameter is used to specify the output file name and the path where it will be created.
 - **p**